Synthetixio/simulation/README.md

 # Havven: a proposed stablecoin

-This repository will contain Havven code, prototypes, analysis, simulations.
+This repository will contain Havven simulations.

 ## Structure

-* `prototype/` - Early prototypes of Havven functionality.
 * `simulation/` - An agent-based simulation of the market dynamics.